 Terje H. Nilsen, director of Seven Stones Indonesia, believes the government could not go so far as permitting foreigners to own freehold (or hak milik) title, alongside Indonesians, as this would undermine the constitution and agrarian law.
 However, the changes do allow foreigners to purchase using an HBG (or “right to build”) title, which Nilsen describes as a “game changer”.
 “This will encourage foreigners to choose Indonesia as a first or second home option,” he said.
-“Especially now, when more and more people work from home, they can do so in places which offer a superb lifestyle, great weather, spacious homes – both indoors and out – and where food and entertainment are still very cheap.” spacious homes – both indoors and out – and where food and entertainment are still very cheap.”
+“Especially now, when more and more people work from home, they can do so in places which offer a superb lifestyle, great weather, spacious homes – both indoors and out – and where food and entertainment are still more affordable.”

 Nilsen estimates that Bali freehold prices, after climbing for years, have declined by about 25 per cent due to the pandemic, but even so many areas are still considered “too expensive” by investors.
 “We see more and more expats sourcing properties in less developed areas such as Tabanan, Amed, Ubud and other areas,” he said.
 With better infrastructure and larger communities these can be just as good, or even better investments than hotspots such as Canggu, Seminyak and the Bukit, he suggested.

-Among the “exciting developments” attracting investors at the moment are construction of the street racing circuit and ancillary infrastructure for the MotoGP Indonesia coming to Mandalika, Central Lombok, in 2021, and the massive marina redevelopment on the picture-perfect island of Flores, designed to welcome yachts, ferries and cruise ships.
-Andrew Corkery, founder and CEO of Selo Group, believes that while the changes won’t affect legacy title, they will benefit developers and end users going forward and are “very positive for longer term foreign investment”.
+Among the “exciting developments” attracting investors at the moment is the construction of the street racing circuit and ancillary infrastructure for the MotoGP Indonesia coming to Mandalika, Central Lombok, in 2021, and the massive marina redevelopment on the picture-perfect island of Flores, designed to welcome yachts, ferries and cruise ships.
+Andrew Corkery, founder and CEO of Selo Group, believes that while the changes won’t affect legacy titles, they will benefit developers and end-users going forward and are “very positive for longer-term foreign investment”.

 Hongkongers typically account for 40 per cent of Selo Group’s resort developments in Indonesia, and Corkery believes the company’s newly launched sustainable prefabricated luxury villas, which can be assembled on any site, will add to the archipelago’s attractions.
 Building the villas inside a custom facility in a parallel construction process, as well as a controlled environment, helps to save costs, while eliminating exposure to the elements and minimising construction waste, explains Corkery.